vitessio/website/content/en/docs/17.0/reference/programs/vtctldclient/vtctldclient_GetTablets.md

 ### Options

 ```
   -c, --cell strings                        List of cells to filter tablets by.
       --format string                       Output format to use; valid choices are (json, awk). (default "awk")
   -h, --help                                help for GetTablets
   -k, --keyspace string                     Keyspace to filter tablets by.
   -s, --shard string                        Shard to filter tablets by.
       --strict                              Require all cells to return successful tablet data.
 Without --strict, tablet listings may be partial.
   -t, --tablet-alias strings                List of tablet aliases to filter by.
-      --tablet-type string     Tablet type to filter by.
+      --tablet-type topodatapb.TabletType   Tablet type to filter by (backup,drained,experimental,primary,rdonly,replica,restore,spare). (default UNKNOWN)
 ```

 ### Options inherited from parent commands